| "My lord?" The voice

 Míriel looked longingly at the velvet-covered couple at

-And then, they said, she thought proudly, he had performed the
+And then, they say, she thought proudly, he performed

-rite with exceptional vigour.
-Elleth or woman, she thought, she
+the rite with exceptional vigour.
+Elleth or woman, she decided,

 She crossed to the table and began clearing away the debris,